open-data/oc_search/README.md

 The OC Search admin screens have been modified with helpful customizations to make it easier to customize a search.

-Note tha actual search data is not stored in the relational database, but is stored only in the Solr search engine.
+Tha actual search data is not stored in the relational database, but is stored only in the Solr search engine.
 The database contains the metadata model of the search application which _describes_ the formant of the data that is searched, and the search interface,

 ![Database Schema](./docs/images/database.png "Database schema")

-Importing and exporting of search definitions is done using [Django Smuggler](https://github.com/semente/django-smuggler).
+Importing and exporting of search definitions is done using custom Django management commands..

 ### Generating a Search from CKAN yaml